Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 As a UTI student, you can benefit from our manufacturer, employer and aftermarket relationships.
 These connections give our students access to industry tools and technologies, as well as opportunities to connect with companies participating in our Early Employment

 UTI also offers resources to help you look for employment after graduation.
-We have a team of specialists who work with national dealerships, distributors and other employers of all sizes across the country to identify potential jobs for new graduates.
+We have a team of specialists that works with national dealerships, distributors and other employers of all sizes across the country to identify potential jobs for new graduates.

 Applying to UTI can be a simple, stress-free process with no application fee!
 Our new online application will walk you through the process step-by-step.